-If you’re 21 years or older and haven’t earned your SACE, you can enrol to earn your SACE, provided that you have not obtained your SACE, International Baccalaureate, tertiary or VET diploma or degree, or achieved a SACE equivalent elsewhere.
+If you’re 21 years or older and haven’t earned your SACE, you can enrol to complete your SACE.

 Adult students are granted 70 credits, plus a further 20 credits for demonstrating evidence to your school principal that you have met the literacy requirement, and another 10 credits if you can demonstrate that you have met the numeracy requirement.

 - 10 credits through achieving a C- grade or better in the compulsory Research Project

 - 60 credits by achieving a C- grade or better in Stage 2 Board-accredited subjects, or the equivalent of at least a satisfactory achievement in Board-recognised vocational education and training courses

 - 20 credits through achievements in other Board-accredited subjects or Board-recognised courses at Stage 1 or Stage 2.